2021eo3ar/Image-Processing-BCK/Readme.md

 ![Workflow](asset/workflow.png)

 ---

-## 🚀 Future Improvements
+## 🔮 Assumptions & Future Modifications

+### Assumptions
+- The images submitted via jobs are valid URLs and accessible.
+- Redis and MongoDB connections are stable, and failures are handled gracefully.
+- Each job is independent and does not require dependencies between multiple jobs.
+- Job execution times are reasonable and do not exceed Redis TTL (if set).

+### Future Modifications
-- ✅ Add WebSockets for real-time job updates.
+- ✅ **WebSocket Integration**: Implement WebSockets for real-time job status updates.
-- ✅ Implement rate limiting for API endpoints.
+- ✅ **Rate Limiting**: Introduce rate limiting to prevent abuse of API endpoints.
-- ✅ Optimize image processing with worker threads.
+- ✅ **Worker Thread Optimization**: Enhance performance by using worker threads for image processing.
+- ✅ **Authentication & Authorization**: Secure API endpoints by adding authentication (JWT or API Keys).
+- ✅ **Queue Prioritization**: Implement job prioritization to handle urgent jobs first.
-- ✅ Add authentication for better security.
+- ✅ **Docker Support**: Containerize the application with Docker for easy deployment.
+- ✅ **UI Dashboard**: Build a simple frontend dashboard to monitor job processing statuses.

 ---